lincolntracy/lincoln_mainroad_ver2/content/posts/branz-year8.md

  - "report"
 ---

-Summary of burn injuries in the 2016/17 financial year

 <!--more-->

 Since July 2017 I have worked as a Research Fellow in the School of Public Health and Preventive Medicine at [Monash University](https://www.monash.edu/), with a particular focus on the Burns Registry of Australia and New Zealand ([BRANZ](https://www.monash.edu/medicine/sphpm/branz)).
 In addition to undertaking research into burn injuries, I assist in overseeing the collection of epidemiological data on all burn patients admitted to BRANZ hospitals.
 Each year the BRANZ releases a report, which assists in monitoring burn injury incidence and improving our understanding of burn causation.